munificent/craftinginterpreters/book/evaluating-expressions.md

 of code that knows how to evaluate that tree to produce a result.
 That raises two questions:

-1. What kinds of values are produced?
+1. What kinds of values do we produce?
-2. How is the code to execute expressions organized?
+2. How do we organize the code to execute expressions?

-Let's tackle them one at a time.
+Taking them on one at a time...

 ## Representing Values

 Deep in the bowels of our interpreter are objects that represent Lox <span name="value">values</span>.
-They are created by literals, produced by expressions, and stored in variables.
+They are created by literals, computed by expressions, and stored in variables.
 To the user, they are *Lox* objects.
 But to us, the language implementer, they are defined in terms of the implementation language -- Java in our case.